WordPress migration to Statamic v3 (part 2)

 }

+Since Visual Composer uses shortcodes to handle images, simply stripping tags can result in lost images.
 Visual Composer retrieves the images through their ids and displays them on the page.
 These ids have no value for Statamic and that's why the images are lost.
 Our solution is the following:

-• Loop through all found instances of image_url
+Looping through all image_url

-• Get the image name
+Get the image name

-• Change from absolute to relative URL
+Converting the image path from absolute to relative URLs.

 <?php